For a Common European Space Policy

 - Recalling the main provisions of the Outer Space Treaty of which 25 EU Member States are signatories, in particular, the prohibition of military activities on celestial bodies and of the stationing of weapons of mass destruction in outer space;

-- Recognizing the crucial importance of space exploration and research in microgravity as an investment with high returns in terms of the creation of new industries, development of new R&D techniques, new knowledge and techniques across the STEM field of research with important and tangible down-to-earth applications as already seen, for instance, in the medical field;
+- Recognising the crucial importance of space exploration and research as an investment with high returns in terms of the creation of new industries, scientific advancement, and development of new R&D techniques, new knowledge and techniques across the science, technology, engineering, and mathematics (STEM)fields of research with important and tangible practical applications as already seen, for instance, in the medical field and material sciences;

 Therefore, JEF Europe,